badeska/alx-low_level_programming/0x03-debugging/README.md

-this is my debugging task, I am just learning how to debugg
+this is for debugging, i am actually learning debugging